 Glycated Hemoglobin (HbA1c)

 Purpose: The glycated hemoglobin test allows a medical professional to measure a patient’s average blood sugar level for the past few months.
-This test is used as a diagnosis test for diabetes and a regular test for those with diabetes.
+This test is used as a diagnostic test for diabetes and a regular test for those with diabetes.